Parliament of Morocco: History

 At the end of 1955, and after the return from exile of Sultan Mohammed V, November 16, and the victory of nationalists, Morocco adopted in a first step, a non-elected parliament, resulting from consultations with the main political parties to lay the foundations for future elections.
 The first chamber was chaired by Mehdi Ben Barka.
 The first Moroccan Constitution adopted in 1963 created a bicameral parliament consisting of the House of Representatives and House of Councillors.

-The 1970 Constitution abandon bicameralism and opts for a single room.
-The 1992 Constitution allows elected to create committees of inquiries.